proudmonkey/RESTApiResponseWrapper.Core/VMD.RESTApiResponseWrapper.Core/Readme.txt

 This library isn't just a middleware, it also provides some objects that you can use for defining your own exception.
 For example, if you want to throw your own exception message, you could simply do:

 ```
+//for capturing ModelState validation errors
-throw new ApiException("Your Message",401, ModelStateExtension.AllErrors(ModelState));
+throw new ApiException(ModelState.AllErrors());

+//for throwing your own exception message
+throw new ApiException($"Record with id: {id} does not exist.", 400);
 ```

-The ApiException has the following parameters that you can set:
+The ApiException object contains the following three overload constructors that you can use to define an exception:

 ```
-ApiException(string message,
-             int statusCode = 500,
-             IEnumerable<ValidationError> errors = null,
-             string errorCode = "",
-             string refLink = "")
+ApiException(string message, int statusCode = 500, string errorCode = "", string refLink = "")

+ApiException(IEnumerable<ValidationError> errors, int statusCode = 400)

+ApiException(System.Exception ex, int statusCode = 500)

 ```

 ## Defining Your Own Response Object

-Aside from throwing your own custom exception, You could also return your own custom defined Response json by using the ApiResponse object in your API controller.
+Aside from throwing your own custom exception, You could also return your own custom defined JSON Response  by using the ApiResponse object in your API controller.
 For example:

 ```
-return new APIResponse(201,"Created");
+return new ApiResponse("Created Successfully.", true, 201);
 ```

 The APIResponse has the following parameters:

 ```
-APIResponse(int statusCode,
-	    string message = "",
-	    object result = null,
-            ApiError apiError = null,
-            string apiVersion = "1.0.0.0")
+ApiResponse(string message, object result = null, int statusCode = 200, string apiVersion = "1.0.0.0")
 ```

 ## Source Code